/BL, Add MS 4293, fol. 52r/

 /text in body of page begins here/

-He likewise answerd me that he had oftentimes curd wounds almost as strangely as other distempers, & that not only the <contact> [ replacing 'laying on' deleted] of his hand presently takes off the pain of ['it' deleted] them, but that by barely laying his hand on the Bedclothes where the Patient layes, he ['los' deleted] performes the same thing, of which he namd me an eminent instance in a knowne Person.
+He likewise answerd me that he had oftentimes curd wounds almost as strangely as other distempers, & that not only the <contact> of his hand presently takes off the pain of [d] them, but that by barely laying his hand on the Bedclothes where the Patient layes, he [d] performes the same thing, of which he namd me an eminent instance in a knowne Person.